rockBreaker/analytij/README.md

 * Click **Create an OAuth**
     * Select Service Account
     * Click create client id
-* Private key should be automatically downloaded, keep it somewhere safe
+* JSON Private key should be automatically downloaded, keep it somewhere safe
+* Click on generate new p12 key to get .p12, keep it somewhere safe[Not sure if you need to]
 * Note the @developer.gserviceaccount.com email address that is displayed under the **Service account** section of the page.
 * Go to Google Analytics
 * Click Admin